chene40/Stream/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), Redux (https://github.com/reduxjs/redux)for state management, JSON Server (https://www.npmjs.com/package/json-server) as a local backend and flv.js (https://github.com/bilibili/flv.js) as the RTMP server for streaming.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), Redux (https://github.com/reduxjs/redux) for state management, JSON Server (https://www.npmjs.com/package/json-server) as a local backend and flv.js (https://github.com/bilibili/flv.js) as the RTMP server for streaming.

 ## Available Scripts

-In the project directory, you can change directory to each of the following dirs:
+In the project directory, you can change directory to each of the following directories (3 terminals opened simultaneously):
 - api-server
 - client
 - rtmpserver